-In 2020, and consistent with the recommendations of the WRIS Panel Stage 2 Report (Hebblewhite et al., 2019), the groundwater model was updated to include the incorporation of 'stacked drains' to represent the fractured zone instead of using enhanced hydraulic conductivity and storage properties.
-A calibration report for the updated model was prepared by SLR Consulting (2020), which has been used for the assessment of Longwalls 308-310.
+In 2020, and consistent with the recommendations of the Woronora Reservoir Impact Strategy (WRIS) Panel Stage 2 Report (Hebblewhite et al., 2019), the groundwater model was updated to include the incorporation of 'stacked drains' to represent the fractured zone instead of using enhanced hydraulic conductivity and storage properties.
+A calibration report for the updated model was prepared by SLR Consulting (2020), which was used for the assessment of Longwalls 308-310.